zjn700/ng-fb-host/README.md

 ### Go to the directory of the new app
     cd ng-fb-host

 ### Serve it locally and see it in action.
-Disable host check if in C9
+Specify host and port, and disable host check if in C9
     ng serve --host 0.0.0.0 --port 8080 --disable-host-check